Here are all the winners from the Grammys 2022 – rolling list

 Will Liverman; Paul Sánchez, pianist – ‘Dreams Of A New Day – Songs By Black Composers’

-Sangeeta Kaur & Hila Plitmann (Virginie D’Avezac De Castera, Lili Haydn, Wouter Kellerman, Nadeem Majdalany, Eru Matsumoto & Emilio D. Miler) – ‘Mythologies’
+Sangeeta Kaur & Hila Plitmann (Virginie D’Avezac De Castera, Lili Haydn, Wouter Kellerman, Nadeem Majdalany, Eru Matsumoto & Emilio D. Miler) – ‘Mythologies’ – winner

 Joyce DiDonato; Yannick Nézet-Séguin, pianist – ‘Schubert: Winterreise’